mzdyb/network-configuration-as-code/README.md

 3. Github actions workflow automatically triggers webhook and runs the appropriate automation Workflow Job Template on Ansible Automation Platform

 ## AAP Workflow Job Templates
-Two Workflow Job Templates are defined on AAP: one to use Config module to implement configuration and second one to use Network Resource module.
-These workflows has simple structre:
+Two Workflow Job Templates are defined on AAP to implement configurations: one using Config module and a second one using Network Resource modules.
+These workflows has a simple structre:
-1. **Synchronize SoT** to have the latest configuration from repository
+1. **Synchronize SoT** to obtain the latest configuration from repository
 2. **Deploy configuration** with the apropriate module

 ![AAP Workflow](files/aap_workflow.png)